 Rising gas prices highlight the need to squeeze every mile out of a gallon of gas

-Russia’s aggression against Ukraine has rocked the petroleum market, and Americans have seen this reflected in higher gas prices at the pump.
-AAA reports that the national price average of $4.60 a gallon for regular fuel—an all-time high—is 8 cents more than a week ago, 48 cents more than a month ago, and $1.56 more than a year ago.
+Earlier this year, Russia’s aggression against Ukraine rocked the petroleum market, and Americans saw the impact of the war in higher gas prices at the pump.
+Even as prices have fallen in recent weeks, the national price average of $4.06 a gallon for regular fuel is 87 cents more than a year ago, according to AAA.
+(The price peaked at $5.02 on June 14, 2022.)

 Motorists will need to be mindful that commuting and road trips will cost more in the foreseeable future.
 Car shoppers should keep this in mind, prioritizing fuel economy in making their choice.

 Now is as good a time as ever to fine-tune your driving strategies and techniques to maximize your fuel economy and ease the squeeze on your wallet.

 Consumer Reports experts pulled together this series of test-proven tips to help drivers save money.